Virtual-Finland-Development/authentication-gw/docs/frontend-app-usage.md

 ## LogoutResponse

-After the logout process is done, the user is redirected to the `redirectUrl` predefined in the `appContext`-variable with a `logout` with a string value `success` variable as a query parameter
+After the logout process is done, the user is redirected to the `redirectUrl` predefined in the `appContext`-variable, with a `logout=success` query parameter.

 eg: `https://${frontendAppHost}/login-handler.html?logout=success`